TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Return.md

 <br />

-Afther spending some time enumrating the system, we find the following:
+Afther spending some time enumerating the `system`, we find the following:

 <br />